SmallBASIC

-SmallBASIC is a BASIC programming language dialect with interpreters released as free software under the GNU General Public License version 3 for Microsoft Windows, Linux and Android.
+SmallBASIC is a BASIC programming language dialect with interpreters released as free software under the GNU General Public License version 3 for Windows, Linux and Android.

 Description

 The dialect is described by the authors as a second generation BASIC, and has a lot in common with QBasic.
 SmallBASIC includes trigonometric, matrices and algebra functions, a built in IDE, a string library, system, sound, and graphic commands along with structured programming syntax.

 Intended application

 The "Small" prefix in the name SmallBASIC reflects the project's original intention of being used with the Palm, a small hand-held device.
 SmallBASIC was designed for portability, and is written in C with separate modules containing any code that is unique to a particular platform.

-SmallBASIC is intended to support the same sorts of applications supported by GW-BASIC and QBasic on the IBM PC, with support for drawing Graphic Primitives to the screen, creating sounds, String Manipulation, and displaying text in various fonts.
+SmallBASIC is intended to support the same sorts of applications supported by GW-BASIC and QBasic on the IBM PC, with support for drawing geometric primitives, playing sounds, String Manipulation, and displaying text in various fonts.
 SmallBASIC also adds functions such as "File Save", "Save As", "Close File", and "Open File" to the Palm, a device with no native filesystem.
 SmallBASIC is also intended as a tool for mathematics, with built-in functions for Unit conversion, Algebra, Matrix math, Trigonometry, Statistics, and for two and three dimensional Equation Graphing.